HermesBoots/holberton-system_engineering-devops/0x03-shell_variable_expansions/README.md

 ## Every Addition to True Knowledge Is an Addition to Human Power
 Add a number to the value of a variable using `echo` and arithmetic expansion.

+## Divide and Rule
+Displaying the result of division of two variables using `echo` and arithmetic expansion.